openxla/stablehlo/docs/spec_checklist.md

 things in multiple sources, so this document summarizes them all to simplify
 reviews:

-  1. Check if the section title matches the mnemonic in [the ODS](https://github.com/openxla/stablehlo/blob/main/stablehlo/dialect/StablehloOps.td).
+  1. Check if the section title matches the op's mnemonic in [the ODS](https://github.com/openxla/stablehlo/blob/main/stablehlo/dialect/StablehloOps.td).
   1. Check if the "Semantics" section matches XLA's [Operation Semantics](https://www.tensorflow.org/xla/operation_semantics).